rgeraldes24/solc/docs/smtchecker.rst

 Reference Types and Aliasing
 ============================

-Solidity implements aliasing for reference types with the same :ref:`data location<data-location>`.
+Hyperion implements aliasing for reference types with the same :ref:`data location<data-location>`.
 That means one variable may be modified through a reference to the same data area.